chanqoDev/chrisDevBlogs/README.md

 ## This is a Blog Generator - Create your own personal blog and post for your audience to read your content!

-### In order to build this Blog post we used the following technologies: Wireframe, CSS FlexBox, RestAPIs, JS, Node.
+### In order to build this Blog post we used the following technologies and best practices: Wireframe, CSS FlexBox, RestAPIs, JS, Node.

-## I am creating an external API instead.
+### Middlewear: Nodemon, Muleter, express.

+## How to run: be sure to run using live script on Port: 5501